-First, you must know there are buses, mini-buses, taxis, a metro, railway, and a roadway that’s quite challenging to navigate without any knowledge of the Georgian language.
+First, you must know there are buses, mini-buses, taxis, a metro, a railway, and a roadway that’s quite challenging to navigate without any knowledge of the Georgian language.

 The railway is the most cost-efficient and easiest to use when sightseeing in Georgia, Europe.
 Though there are only two routes, so it is not very convenient.
 A 90-minute ride will cost you less than $0.50.

-Buses are also cheap, but perhaps not as time-efficient as driving your own vehicle.
+Buses are also cheap but perhaps not as time-efficient as driving your own vehicle.
 They will take you to the outskirts of Tbilisi and close enough to our first small town, Mtskheta.
-There are also cross-country buses, but locals prefer not to use them, so we advise to follow suit.
+There are also cross-country buses, but locals prefer not to use them, so we advise you to follow suit.

 Mini-buses are incredibly affordable and most frequented by locals.
 They are called marshrutkas in the local language.
 Long-distance marshrutkas will wait until the entire van is full to ride.
 If you see your bus (they are numbered), simply wave your hands at the driver until he stops.
 They will pick you up and drop you off anywhere you are.

 Taxis are cheap, and if you are traveling with a group, it is often affordable to hire a taxi driver for the day, even on long-distance journeys.
 Simply find one in town and negotiate a price (this may be easier to do in Russian if you know it).